syuoni/eznlp/docs/relation_extraction.md

     * Scheduler: Learning rate warmup at the first 20% steps followed by linear decay
     * BERT/RoBERTa models are loaded with dropout rate of 0.2

-♦ use both training and development splits for training. ([SpERT](https://github.com/lavis-nlp/spert/issues/2#issuecomment-559775207))
+♦ use both training and development splits for training ([SpERT](https://github.com/lavis-nlp/spert/issues/2#issuecomment-559775207)).
 ♠️ do not consider entity type correctness when evaluating relation extraction.

 ### CoNLL 2004
 | Model | Paper | Reported F1 | Our Imp.
 F1 (Pipline) | Our Imp.
 F1 (Joint) | Notes |